Mosquito (film): Reception

 Felix Vasquez Jr. of Cinema Crazed gave the film a mostly positive review, writing that "Mosquito is a classically bad monster movie with a low budget, and a neat idea.
 It delivers giant mosquitoes sucking on humans regardless of its limitations, and amounts to a very memorable guilty pleasure."
 TV Guide awarded the film 2 out of 4 stars, calling it "a simplistic but energetic B-movie."
+Entertainment Weekly gave the film a positive B+ rating and called it "the best of the recent spate of mutant insect movies" and "a giant-creature film made by giant-creature fanatics".